hicked/-/README.md

 # Motorcycle-Signals
 As we know, rear-ends, while not the most fatal, are considered to be the most common type of collision.
-However, for motorcyclist, rear-ends can still be very dangerous.
+For motorcyclist, unfortunetly, this puts them in an impossible situation, that sometimes leads to their deaths.
-Therefore, this is an Arduino project focused on increasing road safety for motorcyclists by making them more visible from behind, as well as better communicate their intentions on roadways.
+For this reason, I created this open-source Arduino project, focused on increasing road safety for motorcyclists by making them more visible from behind, as well as better communicate their intentions on roadways.

 ## The Problems
 Motorcyclists know that there are two fundamental problems with their brake lights: